NogeekIT/cracking-appsec-interview/Questions.md

 8. How would you threat model a web application or payment app?

-9. Difference between Object and class?
+9. Difference between an Object and class?

 10. What's the difference between a session and a cookie?